tanish-j/Telecom-Churn/README.md

    pip install -r requirements.txt

 4. **Open Jupyter Notebook**
-   Launch Jupyter Notebook to interact with the project code, especially if you have Jupyter notebooks as part of your project. jupyter notebook
+   Launch Jupyter Notebook to interact with the project code.

 5. **Run the Python Script**
    If you have a Python script for analysis, you can run it directly in your Python environment or Jupyter Notebook.